-With respect to the proposed listing and trading of Shares of the Funds, the Exchange believes that the proposed rule change is designed to prevent fraudulent and manipulative acts and practices in that the Shares will be listed and traded on the Exchange pursuant to the initial and continued listing criteria in NYSE Arca Equities Rule 8.900.
+With respect to the proposed listing and trading of Shares of the Funds, the Exchange believes that the proposed rule change is designed to prevent fraudulent and manipulative acts and practices in that the Shares will be listed and traded on the Exchange pursuant to the initial and continued listing criteria in Rule 14.11(k).
 Price information for the exchange-listed equity securities held by the Funds will be available through major market data vendors or securities exchanges listing and trading such securities.
-All exchange-listed equity securities held by the Funds will be listed on national securities exchanges.
+All exchange-listed equity securities held by the Funds will be listed on U.S. national securities exchanges.
 The listing and trading of such securities is subject to rules of the exchanges on which they are listed and traded, as approved by the Commission.
-The Funds will primarily hold U.S.listed securities or ETFs.
-Further, the Funds will not invest in options, futures or swaps.
+The Funds will primarily hold U.S.-listed equity securities and shares issued by other U.S.-listed ETFs.
+All exchangelisted equity securities in which the Funds will invest will be listed and traded on U.S. national securities exchanges.
 A Fund's investments will be consistent with its respective investment objective and will not be used to enhance leverage.
 The Funds will not invest in non-U.S.-listed securities.
-FINRA, on behalf of the Exchange, or the regulatory staff of the Exchange, will communicate as needed regarding trading in the Shares and underlying stocks and ETFs with other markets and other entities that are members of the ISG, and FINRA, on behalf of the Exchange, or the regulatory staff of the Exchange, may obtain trading information regarding trading such securities from such markets and other entities.
-In addition, the Exchange may obtain information regarding trading in the Shares, underlying stocks and ETFs from markets and other entities that are members of ISG or with which the Exchange has in place a comprehensive surveillance sharing agreement.
-A Trusted Agent will provide information related to creations and redemption of Creation Units to FINRA upon request.
+The Exchange or FINRA, on behalf of the Exchange, or both, will communicate as needed regarding trading in the Shares, underlying stocks, ETFs, and exchange-listed options with other markets and other entities that are members of the ISG, and the Exchange or FINRA, on behalf of the Exchange, or both, may obtain trading information regarding trading such securities from such markets and other entities.
+In addition, the Exchange may obtain information regarding trading in the Shares, underlying stocks, ETFs, and exchange-listed options from markets and other entities that are members of ISG or with which the Exchange has in place a comprehensive surveillance sharing agreement.
+An AP Representative will provide information related to creations and redemption of Creation Units and Redemption Instruments to FINRA upon request.
 The Funds' Adviser will make available daily to FINRA and the Exchange the portfolio holdings of each Fund in order to facilitate the performance of the surveillances referred to above.

-The Exchange, after consulting with various Lead Market Makers that trade ETFs on the Exchange, believes that market makers will be able to make efficient and liquid markets priced near the VIIV as long as an accurate VIIV is disseminated every second, market makers have knowledge of a fund's means of achieving its investment objective even without daily disclosure of a fund's underlying portfolio, and are able to engage in Bona Fide Arbitrage.
-The Exchange believes that market makers will employ risk-management techniques such as Bona Fide Arbitrage in addition to "statistical arbitrage", which is currently used throughout the financial services industry, to make efficient markets in exchange traded products.40 This ability should permit market makers to make efficient markets in shares without knowledge of a fund's underlying portfolio.
+The Exchange, after consulting with various Lead Market Makers that trade ETFs on the Exchange, believes that market makers will be able to make efficient and liquid markets priced near the VIIV, market makers have knowledge of a Fund's means of achieving its investment objective even without daily disclosure of a fund's underlying portfolio.
+The Exchange believes that market makers will employ risk-management techniques to make efficient markets in exchange traded products.
+This ability should permit market makers to make efficient markets in shares without knowledge of a fund's underlying portfolio.